 Students awarded state and federal financial aid will see the scheduled disbursement dates for each awarded fund in WebSMART under the Financial Aid tab by award year.
 The dates shown are the earliest dates those funds are scheduled to disburse in the term.
 The actual date of disbursement may be later in the term based on the student’s enrollment status at the time of disbursement, a change in their Satisfactory Academic Progress (SAP), or other eligibility factors.
 Pell Grant and SEOG funds are scheduled to disburse twice each semester; the first disbursement at the beginning of the term and the second disbursement approximately the fourth week of the semester.
 Cal Grants are disbursed in a single disbursement approximately the fourth week of the semester and will be adjusted upwards if late starting classes increase award eligibility.
 Direct loans are disbursed in two equal payments at the midpoint of the selected loan period.

 The disbursement date is the date the colleges initiate the process of applying financial aid and scholarship funds to the student’s account.
-The actual date funds are issued to students is called the refund date and it occurs after your funds are transferred to our third party disbursement servicer, BankMobile.
-This generally occurs within 3 business days after the disbursement.
+The actual date funds are issued to students is called the refund date and it occurs after your funds are transferred to our third party disbursement servicer, BankMobile Disbursements, a technology solution, powered by BMTX, Inc. This generally occurs within 3 business days after the disbursement.

 Receiving Your Funds

-Students with financial aid and scholarship awards have two options for receiving disbursement refunds with the new provider, BankMobile.
-For more information about BankMobile and your choices, visit this link: http://bankmobiledisbursements.com/refundchoices/.
+Students with financial aid and scholarship awards have two options for receiving disbursement refunds with the new provider, BankMobile Disbursements, a technology solution, powered by BMTX, Inc. For more information about BankMobile Disbursements and your choices, visit BankMobile Disbursements Refund Choices.

 Award Eligibility Assumptions and Expectations